A voice for

 Brahmi is also essentially calming as well as restorative, to be considered in anxiety and tension conditions, adapting to stress, with symptoms like palpitations IBS and muscle cramps.
 Definitely consider it for menstrual cramps too, and any painful spasmodic visceral condition.
 Research even suggests it may be helpful in Attention Deficit Hyperactivity Disorder (ADHD).

-• Into the heart of Brahmi
+• Into the heart of brahmi

 Brahmi rejuvenates the mind, lifting the spirits and improving cognitive functions.
 At least part of the effect may be in reducing ageing and other inflammatory deteriorations on brain function (early laboratory evidence points to benefits on internal antioxidant mechanisms such as Nrf2 pathways).